 Our successes within the community were further recognized when the Town of Bancroft awarded Harvest the North with a Community Safety and Well-Being Award in the fall of 2016.

 Please see Community Food Cycle model attached for further information about the ways in which we are working together, our approach and our community partners.
 Community Food Cycle.
 (This file is a pdf and will open in a new window.)

 We look forward to growing our gardens this year and continuing the important work of community engagement – it is our hope to continue to create a healthy, inclusive and edible North Hastings!

-We are also celebrating the launch of Growing Stories Seed Library – as the Bancroft Library takes on this initiative.
+We are also celebrating Growing Stories Seed Library – housed at our new location at 23B Bridget Street.
 Growing Stories was started by Laurie Ann Storring at the end of her life in 2015, as she had a vision of making local, heritage seeds accessible to everyone.
 It is in her honour that we continue to save and honour the history of our seeds and the stories they tell.